gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - `IndexOutOfBoundsException` when type parameter is left off `CollectionBuilder` in the rule parameter list.
 - `CollectionBuilder` is not part of public API.
-- `CollectionBuilder.accept` needs a closure overload or decoration.
+- `CollectionBuilder.create` needs a closure overload or decoration.
 Currently closures are coerced by groovy and so behave inconsistently with other parts of the API.
 - `CollectionBuilder` should have an overload that can accept a rule source class or instance, to allow the configuration rule to have its own inputs that aren't required when the task is declared.
 Should be consistent with pattern used for dependency management rules.
-- Error message when no collection builder of requested type should list available collection types.
+- Error message when no collection builder of requested type should provide more help about what is available.
 - `@Mutate` and `@Finalize` methods can have non-void return type.
 - `@Path("")` can be attached to a rule method parameter.
 - When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.